EdwinSamuel7/Global-Pandemic-Tracker/README.md

 # Global COVID-19 Tracker: Cases, Death Toll, and Trends by Region

 ## Overview
-This Tableau dashboard offers a comprehensive analysis of COVID-19 data, meticulously explored and structured in SQL.
-It provides a detailed examination of global cases, mortality statistics, and infection trends over time.
+This Tableau dashboard offers a comprehensive analysis of COVID-19 data, explored and structured in SQL.
+The dashboard provides a detailed examination of global cases, mortality statistics, and infection trends over time.
+The SQL analysis done before Tableau focuses on  infection rates, death percentages, vaccination trends, and country-specific insights.
+The queries demonstrate advanced SQL techniques like **window functions, CTEs, temporary tables, and views**.

 ​
 ## Key highlights